microsoft/fastseq/README.md

   <p> FastSeq
 </h1>

-FairSeq provides fast and efficient implementations of the popular sequence models for text generation, summarization, and translation tasks.
+FairSeq provides fast performance and efficient implementations of the popular sequence models for text generation, summarization, and translation tasks.
 It can also automatically and significantly optimize the performance of the pupular NLP toolkits (e.g. [FairSeq](https://github.com/pytorch/fairseq)) by `import fastseq`.